hackclub/hackclub/workshops/todo-list-app/README.md

 </details>

-Hop on to `Todo` component and let's display the data.
+Hop on to the `Todo` component, and let's display the data.

 ```jsx
 function Todo({ todo }){